blogmywiki/PiLittleRadio/README.md

 # PiLittleRadio
-A Raspberry Pi internet radio controlled from web page
+A Raspberry Pi internet radio controlled from a web page

 ## What it does
 Turn an old Raspberry Pi and some amplified speakers into an internet radio you can control from your phone, tablet, Kindle or and computer on your WiFi network.
 It uses a simple webserver on the Pi to dish up a web page you can use to change channel, adjust the volume and see some 'now playing' track info via Twitter.